immcantation/alakazam/docs/topics/testDiversity.md

 constructing a bootstrap delta distribution for each pair of unique values in the `group` column.
-The bootstrap delta distribution is built by subtracting the diversity index <code class = 'eq'>Da</code> in <code class = 'eq'>group-a</code> from the corresponding value <code class = 'eq'>Db</code> in <code class = 'eq'>group-b</code>, for all bootstrap realizations, yeilding a distribution of `nboot` total deltas; where
+The bootstrap delta distribution is built by subtracting the diversity index <code class = 'eq'>Da</code> in <code class = 'eq'>group-a</code> from the corresponding value <code class = 'eq'>Db</code> in <code class = 'eq'>group-b</code>, for all bootstrap realizations, yielding a distribution of `nboot` total deltas; where
 <code class = 'eq'>group-a</code> is the group with the greater mean <code class = 'eq'>D</code>.
 The p-value for hypothesis
 <code class = 'eq'>Da  !=  Db</code> is the value of <code class = 'eq'>P(0)</code> from the empirical cumulative distribution
 function of the bootstrap delta distribution, multiplied by 2 for the two-tailed correction.